seishun/node-steam-trade/README.md

 # Methods

-## set(sessionID, token)
-Initializes the SteamTrade object with the session ID and token returned from Steam after a successful web authentication.
-You can use [node-steam](https://github.com/seishun/node-steam)'s `webLoggedOn` event to get them.
-Don't use any other methods before this.
-You should call it with the new values whenever you reconnect to Steam.

 ## open(steamID, callback)
 Initializes a trade with the specified SteamID.
 The trade handshake must have completed at this point - in node-steam, listen for a `sessionStarted` event.
-Don't use any other methods (except `set`) until you've opened a trade.
+Don't use any other methods until you've opened a trade.
 Use `callback` if you want to add some items immediately after opening the trade.

 ## loadInventory(appid, contextid, callback)
 Loads your library for the given app and context, then calls `callback` with the inventory object.
 TODO: provide a list of available appids and contexids.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota2.